HartelooA/Drive_Copy/README.md

 If the destination drive is full or the removable dive is empty, the script will provide a message (popup?) indicating the status of the drive in question.

-# Future potential functionality:
+# Project road map:
-*Generate a simple GUI for visualization of the copy-over, delete, and various errors.
+*Generate simple GUI for visualization of the copy-over, delete, and various issues (such as waiting on name).
 *The script will keep a list of copied files from drives and enable the user to select and move the files into a folder of a chosen name.
-*The script will use small pointer files locally stored on the drive [that are ignored during copy/delete] to identify the source of the drive (such as photos, a certain camera, etc.) and place the files into sub-folders bearing the corresponding ID.
+*Exploratory use of small (<1kb) pointer files locally stored on the drive [that are ignored during copy/delete] to identify the source of the drive (such as photos, a certain camera, etc.) and place the files into sub-folders bearing the corresponding ID.
 (Could this also be done using a hardware ID? [if unique])